3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

    :align: center
    :width: 90%

-How to configure popups in Lizmap
+How to configure popups
 ===============================================================

-Activate popups in Lizmap
+Activate popups
 -------------------------------

 With the plugin, you can activate popups **for a single layer** or for **a group configured with the "Group as layer" option**.

 Just click on the checkbox **Activate popups** of the tab *Layers* on the Lizmap plugin interface.
-For the *group as layer* option you must select the option for the group and for all the layers included you want to show in the popup: In this case, only the layers with the option *Popup* checked will be shown.
+For the *Group as layer* option you must select the option for the group and for all the layers included you want to show in the popup: in this case, only the layers with the option *Popup* checked will be shown.

 In the web application *Lizmap-Web-Client*, a click on a map object will trigger the popup if (and only if):